SiberaIndustries/OData.Client.Manager/README.md

 ### Quickstart

 The following code snipped shows an example of how to use the `IODataManger` implementation.
-This example doesn't make use of OIDC authentication!

 ```cs
 // Create the manager